dnmfarrell/perltricks-static/README.md

 --------
 - American English
 - 300-1,000 words per article
-- Simple English (use http://www.hemingwayapp.com/ to help)
+- Simple English (use [hemingway](http://www.hemingwayapp.com/) to help)
 - Only capitalize the first letter of a word in headings (no title case)
-- Articles can begin with an italicised introductory paragraph
+- Articles can begin with an italicized introductory paragraph
 - Prefer the first-person
 - We are "PerlTricks.com"
 - You can use "we" to refer to PerlTricks.com, the staff, our point of view etc.
-- When referring to Perl modules for the first time, provide a link to metacpan
+- When referring to Perl modules for the first time, provide a link to the module on [metacpan](https://metacpan.org/)

 Markup
 ------